xta0/xta0.me/_posts/2025-01-30-GenAI-Stable-Diffusion-Fine-Tune-1.md

         x = fc3(x)
         return x
 ```
-Next, we train the model for only **2  epoch**s and have a quick test.
+Next, we train the model for only **2 epochs** and have a quick test.
 Given 8 random images in the dataset, the model predicts only 2 images correctly.

 ```python
 Ground truth labels:  cat  ship  ship     airplane  frog frog automobile frog